toussyn/algo_app/README.md

 # Creating a demo Algorand wallet using Flask

 This project features a demo wallet using Flask and the Algorand Python SDK.
-The accompanying tutorial can be found [here](https://developer.algorand.org/solutions/creating-a-demo-wallet-using-flask/).

 ## Warning